hashicorp/vault/website/source/docs/secrets/rabbitmq/index.html.md

     By writing to the `roles/my-role` path we are defining the `my-role` role.
     This role will be created by evaluating the given `vhosts`, `vhost_topics` and `tags` statements.
 By default, no tags, no virtual hosts or topic permissions are assigned to a role.
-If no topic permissions are defined, publishing to a topic exchange or consuming from a topic is always authorised.
-You can read more about [RabbitMQ management tags][rmq-perms] and [RabbitMQ topic authorization][rmq-topics].
+If no topic permissions are defined and the default authorisation backend is used, publishing to a topic exchange or consuming from a topic is always authorised.
+You can read more about [RabbitMQ management tags][rmq-perms]
+    and [RabbitMQ topic authorization][rmq-topics].